 Overview

-The disposal area and surrounding lots are shown in Figure 3 below.
+The disposal area and surrounding lots are shown in Figure 6: Property and Cell Structure Overview, 2021 Site Development Plan below.
 This drawing is reproduced from the 2021 Site Development Plan, Appendix A, Drawing No. G03, and is reproduced here for convenience.

 Drawing below imported from pdf; quality degraded.
 Better means of importing into Word?